Most Republicans greet Trump’s push to overturn the election with a customary response: Silence

 The Republicans’ silence underlines the extent to which Trump’s loyal supporters form a large and active part of the GOP base, making any criticism politically risky, especially given Trump’s willingness to lash out at detractors.

 That has created a pattern throughout Trump’s presidency in which top Republicans stay quiet when he makes offensive statements or takes actions widely seen as objectionable.
-That ranges from telling lawmakers of color to “go back” to their ostensible countries to a policy of separating children at the border to a conversation with the president of Ukraine in which Trump asked for a political “favor,” leading to his impeachment.
+That ranges from telling lawmakers of color to “go back” to their ostensible countries to a policy of separating children at the country’s southern border to a conversation with the president of Ukraine in which Trump asked for a political “favor,” leading to his impeachment.

 Republicans became so used to refusing to comment on Trump’s startling tweets that then-House Speaker Paul D. Ryan (Wis.) joked, at an Alfred E. Smith dinner in 2017, that “every morning, I wake up in my office and scroll Twitter to see which tweets I will have to pretend that I didn’t see later.”